-The BMS12i should be mounted securely using screws through the holes on the case flanges.
-Install the BMS12i in a location protected from direct sun and water, and close to the cells if possible to minimise cell wiring lengths (under 1m recommended).
+The BMS16 should be mounted securely using screws through the holes on the case flanges.
+Install the BMS16 in a location protected from direct sun and water, and close to the cells if possible to minimise cell wiring lengths (under 1m recommended).

-The BMS12i has a pluggable screw terminal block for the cell connections, with the most negative point of the battery pack connected to terminal B-, and successive positive terminals connected to 01-12.
-Wire gauge around AWG20-22 is recommended for sufficient mechanical strength and suitable current rating.
-To fit wires, strip about 8mm of insulation off the end, turn the screw terminal counter-clockwise about 8 turns to lower the clamping bar, insert the wire into the hole, then turn clockwise until the wire is held firmly.
+The BMS16 has a pluggable screw terminal block for the cell connections, with the most negative point of the battery pack connected to terminal 00, and successive positive terminals connected to 01-16.
+Wire gauge around AWG20-26 is recommended for sufficient mechanical strength and suitable current rating.
 We recommend wiring up the plug and verifying all voltages before connecting to the BMS.
 The plug requires a significant amount of force to fully engage; ensure it is plugged all the way in for reliable connections.